 3. Keep Things Clean

 One of the key steps to maintaining healthy work environment standards is to ensure that your office or retail store stays clean.
-To prevent the spread of germs and disease, high-touch surfaces should regularly be sanitized, and frequent hand washing should be encouraged for employees.
+To prevent the spread of germs and disease, regularly sanitize high-touch surfaces and encourage employees to wash their hands frequently.

 Businesses can further ensure the cleanliness of their space with technologies like NanoSeptic® self-cleaning surface films and PURE ZONE® antimicrobial films.
-Ideal for schools, airports, hotels, retailers, and restaurants, these films are applied on surfaces (i.e., door handles) and effectively reduce the transfer of bacteria and germs.
+Ideal for schools, airports, hotels, retailers, and restaurants, these films apply to surfaces like door handles and effectively reduce bacteria and germ transfer.
 These technologies are important investments in spaces where cleanliness is vital.

 A messy work environment can also lead to unnecessary injury.
-Make sure that all spills are cleaned up quickly and that tools and boxes stay organized and out of the right of way.
+Clean up all spills quickly, and keep tools and boxes organized and out of the way.
 Establish appropriate waste classifications, so employees and customers know where and how to dispose of food and other waste.

 4. Install Safety Shields

-Also, these shields can be installed between desks to keep employees safe from each other in office settings.
-They can be customized with additional benefits like cloaking privacy or switchable privacy to give employees privacy along with safety from the spread of germs.
+Also, install these shields between desks to keep employees safe from each other in office settings.
+Customize them with features like cloaking or switchable privacy to give employees both privacy and protection from germ spread.

 5. Apply Safety Films to Window & Door Glass